-Do you really want to buy the ready-made bedsheets (new products), tokunbo or you want to buy the bedsheet materials yourself and sew it on a mass scale.
+Do you really want to buy the ready-made bedsheets (new products), tokunbo, or do you want to buy the bedsheet materials yourself and sew them on a mass scale?
 Like I said earlier anyone you go for at this juncture totally depends on how much you want to use to start the business but know this; the higher the capital invested in the business the higher the profits you will make.

-For example, you cannot compare someone that invests N1M into bedsheet business in Nigeria with another person that invests N100,000.
+For example, you cannot compare someone who invests N1M in a bedsheet business in Nigeria with another person who invests N100,000.
 Surely both of them will make profits but not on the same scale.

 B. Size of Bedsheets

-When you get to the market and you’re finally able to get a customer that is going to sell to you either the ready-made bedsheets or the bedsheet materials, don’t just buy what you need and leave.
-Ask questions and seek advice asides from whatever information you have gathered already.
+When you get to the market and you’re finally able to get a customer that is going to sell to you either the ready-made bedsheets or the bedsheet materials, do not just buy what you need and leave.
+Ask questions and seek advice aside from whatever information you have gathered already.